-A legacy restaurant POS system involves large, hardware terminals that are updated manually.
+A legacy restaurant POS system involves large hardware-terminals that are updated manually.
 They are usually bulkier, slower, and more expensive than mobile, tablet-based POS systems.
 A major part of the cost is due to the fact you’re installing an entire computer system into your restaurant that must be operated through a local network.

-Payment Processing and Receipt Management
+#2) Payment Processing and Receipt Management

-This is a piece of the cost not included in the implementation and upkeep; it is related to banking and card processing fees.
+This is a piece of the cost not included in the implementation and upkeep.
+It is related to banking and card processing fees.
 With this said, paying a little more for a system upfront could cut down on potentially burdensome fees.
 You should, for instance, pay attention to the following:

-In-house Processing Fees
+#3) In-house Processing Fees

 POS systems will charge you either through a monthly usage fee or through a credit card processing fee that will make up for the lack of a monthly fee.
 This can come in handy if you’re not planning to use a different merchant account and want to keep your payment processing fees contained within your restaurant’s point-of-sale system.

-Merchant Account Processing Fees
+#4) Merchant Account Processing Fees